 Mandate all higher education institutions provide diversity, equity, and inclusion training to faculty and staff that would include topics surrounding LGBTQ+, disability, and racial discrimination.

 Implementing LGBTQ+/ Trans-inclusivity training and procedures in campus wellness services (ex.
-Counseling Center, DAC, and Student Health Center) across the state.
+Counseling Center, Disability Access Center, and Student Health Center) across the state.

 Supporting Survivors of Sexual Assault and Domestic Violence

-The ASWWU is concerned about the frequency of sexual violence on college campuses and how often these instances go unreported.
+The ASWWU is concerned about the frequency of sexual violence on college campuses and how often these instances go unreported due to a history of universities not taking action.
 We believe that collectively, Western has the responsibility to do more to provide resources that support survivors of sexual assault.
 Additionally, Western wants to emphasize that there has been an increase in domestic violence during COVID-19 resulting in heightened need to support survivors of domestic violence.
 The ASWWU asks the Legislature to strengthen Title IX regulations and integrate interpersonal violence training state-wide.

 The ASWWU strongly advocates to:

 Strengthening Title IX regulations at the state level to ensure trauma-informed and LGBTQA+ inclusive handling of sex discrimination cases that aligns with pre-May 2020 federal Title IX regulation.

-Integrating interpersonal violence (IPV) training and advocacy hiring personnel specialized in interpersonal violence advocacy, training healthcare providers on IPV, creating a screening system for IPV, connecting with local shelters and organizations to refer patients to for support.
-Past healthcare integrations of IPV resources.
+Support those experiencing interpersonal violence by:

+Integrating interpersonal violence (IPV) trainings in medical fields.

+Hire personnel that specialize in IPV.

+Create a screening system for IPV to connect people to local organizations or shelters for support.

+Coast Salish Longhouse

 The ASWWU knows that the creation of a Coast Salish Longhouse will be an impactful and valuable space on campus for Indigenous students.
 WWU seeks to build a traditional Coast Salish style longhouse in honor of the historic importance of the place that it occupies and in acknowledgment of the University’s responsibility to promote educational opportunities for Native students.
 The Coast Salish longhouse at Western will support American Indian/Alaska Native and First Nation students in academics by providing a sense of place through a dedicated space on the university campus for students to gather, build community and support each other.